marbl/MetagenomeScope/STAMPS_tutorial.md

 ## Introduction
 Note that you don't really have to follow this tutorial.
 There's plenty of sample graphs available on MetagenomeScope's demo, so don't worry if you run into lots of problems with these instructions!
-There's always another way around these sorts of things.
-Usually.
+If you can't run the commands to generate a visualization file, you can just skip down to [the bottom section of this tutorial](#actually-visualizing-the-assembly-graph) and download the pre-made `shakya.db` file.

 ## Getting ready to generate a MetagenomeScope visualization
 First things first, you'll need to log on to the MBL clusters, same way as